10 Reasons to Choose the CSU

 A High-Value Education at an Affordable Cost

 In addition, the university offers students a variety of financial aid options to ensure access to higher education, including grants, loans, scholarships, fellowships, veteran's aid and work study.
-About 80 percent of CSU students receive some form of financial aid, and about 60 percent have their tuition fully covered by non-loan aid.
+Nearly 80% of CSU students receive some form of financial aid, and more than 60% have their tuition fully covered by non-loan aid.

 02